 Rubber Flooring Size Options

-Rubber Tile: Much easier to install than sheet flooring, rubber tiles come standard in 12”X12”, 18”X”18”, and 36”X36” squares.
+- Rubber Tile: Much easier to install than sheet flooring, rubber tiles come standard in 12”X12”, 18”X”18”, and 36”X36” squares.
 Supple and easy to cut and shape, these tiles can be cut down into rectangles or triangles of varying sizes in order to create unique patterns within the surface of your floor.
-One of the advantages of tiles is that if a single piece is damaged, it can be removed and replaced relatively easily.

-Rubber Sheet Rolls: These materials generally come in sheets that are four feet or more in width, and can be twenty to thirty feet in length, allowing you to completely cover most rooms with just one or two rolls.
-Far more difficult to self install than rubber tiles, rolls are especially difficult to size properly, and even small mistakes can ruin large sheets of material.
-The advantage is that there are fewer seams in the floor, which can make for a more resistant, water tight installation.
+- Rubber Sheet Rolls: These materials generally come in sheets that are four feet or more in width, and can be twenty to thirty feet in length, allowing you to completely cover most rooms with just one or two rolls.
+Far more difficult to self-install than rubber tiles, rolls are especially difficult to size properly, and even small mistakes can ruin large sheets of material.

 Rubber Floor Surface Options

-Finishes: Generally rubber flooring is going to come with a flat matte finish that will be subtle and subdued.
-However you can deepen the colors found in the material by polishing it with a water soluble wax emulsion.
+- Finishes: Rubber flooring is going to come with a flat matte finish that will be subtle and subdued.
+You can deepen the colors found in the material by polishing it with a water-soluble wax emulsion.
 This will not only make the surface more durable and stain resistant, but it will also give it a shimmering glistening sheen.

 Thickness and Backing